Tel: 0191 384 7284 | Email: gilesgateprimary@durhamlearning.net | Contact Us

 Implementation

-Our PE curriculum ensures all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.
-PE is taught by teachers, trained HLTA’s or specialist coaches who use, and adapt, Durham County Council and QCA planning and resources to ensure that sequences of lessons, within and across years, show progression.
-Our carefully planned PE overview ensures that pupils participate in a variety of sports and physical activities including invasion games, net and wall games, athletics, gymnastics, dance and Outdoor and adventurous activity (OAA).
+At Durham Gilesgate Primary, PE is taught twice weekly, within Key stages 1 and 2, where a positive attitude to PE is created and expectations reinforced that all children can achieve success in PE.
+PE is taught by teachers, trained HLTA’s or specialist coaches and we value staff CPD opportunities as a key part of the ongoing progression of the subject.
+Our carefully planned PE overview ensures that pupils participate in a variety of sports and physical activities which are discussed and agreed with children who are encouraged to take an active role in their learning.
+These include invasion games, net and wall games, athletics, gymnastics, dance and Outdoor and adventurous activity (OAA).
 Pupils encounter all areas regularly, at age specific levels, aimed at developing and consolidating core skills.

 We buy into the School Sport Partnership in order to provide specialist sports coaches who deliver high quality lessons and training for staff.
 Ongoing assessment and flexible planning ensures that children are supported to develop at their own level.
-PE lessons regularly offer pupils the opportunities to be compete, through personal challenges or through organised games during lessons.
-Children also have the opportunity to participate in a variety of competitive and non-competitive sports and festivals for Key Stages 1 and 2, through intra and inter school competitions.
+We embed and adapt Complete PE which is an approved curriculum resource.
+Through a rigorous approval process, AFPE have ensured that Complete PE’s teaching and learning resources are evidence informed, inclusive, and aligned with national guidance and best practice.
+PE lessons regularly offer pupils the opportunities to compete, through personal challenges or through organised games during lessons.
+Children also have the opportunity to participate in a variety of competitive and non-competitive sports and festivals for EYFS, Key Stages 1, 2 and SEND.
+Children also compete in intra and inter school competitions.
+We offer numerous sporting clubs in agreement with our children who are encouraged to communicate their choice of afterschool clubs through questionnaires and student voice.
+All children can experience and develop their interest in the hope that they go on to further develop it as a hobby or even enter professionally.

 Impact